SM 100D Fundamentals of College Mathematics

 4 credits (CS/AS)

 The course familiarizes students with the skeletal structure, musculature and internal systems of the horse, including the nervous, circulatory, respiratory, digestive, integumentary, special senses and reproductive systems.
 The course structure includes three lectures and one laboratory session each week.
 This course fulfills the lab science requirement in the general education core.
-(Offered fall term) Prerequisite: SM 112 Cellular and Organismal Biology.
+(Offered spring term) Prerequisite: SM 117 Diversity of Life or SM 118 Cellular and Molecular Biology.

 4 credits (AS)